dorisavedikian/NALGuideToSubjectIndexing/_build/html/_sources/index.md

-# A Guide to Subject Indexing for the USDA NAL
+# AGRICOLA Guide to Subject Indexing

 :::{note}
-Content is currently pending....
+An introduction for this page would be good.
 :::